archusXIV/mpv-playlists-manager/README.md

 and python because I have pushed my ranger configurations files whritten in that language.

-This program is just a personal project, and I wrote it as a normy Linux user (it is simple), but the goal is simply to manage playlists that mpv can read either online or from local files/directories.
+This program is just a personal project, and I wrote it as a normy Linux user (it is simple), The goal is to manage self created playlists that mpv reads either online or from local files/directories.

 youtube-dl/yp-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will (if you want to) convert them in four different formats,